| What is dry needling?

 Are there any side effects?

 Patients may report feeling sore following the procedure.
 The soreness is described as muscle soreness over the area treated and into the areas of referred symptoms.
 Typically, the soreness lasts a few hours.
-Stretching and ice are recommended after treatment for 2 days afterwards.
+Stretching and ice are recommended after treatment for 2 days afterward.

 Once I am feeling better, how often do I need to come back to maintain my progress?